 It’s one of the main drawbacks of watching football via a live stream: cheering neighbours may give the game away long before you see the goal.

-In Switzerland, streaming service Zattoo says its found a way to cut the lag, just in time for Euro.
+In Switzerland, streaming service Zattoo says its found a way to cut the lag, just in time for the Euros.
 Zattoo says its going to be able to reduce the lag by 25 seconds.
 This will cut the delay to just 10 seconds, according to the company.
 The 10 second delay applies to all SD and HD services using Fire TV and Android TV.